::view-transition-image-pair

 root

-Causes the pseudo-element to match the default root view transition group created by the user agent to contain the view transition for the overall page, meaning any element not assigned to its own specific view transition group via the view-transition-name property.
+Causes the pseudo-element to match the default root view transition group created by the user agent to contain the view transition for the overall page.
+This group includes any element not assigned to its own specific view transition group via the view-transition-name property.

 <custom-ident>